FernandoBDAF/YoutubeRAG/LLM/templates/PLAN-TEMPLATE.md

 **Validation**:

 - Script will **BLOCK** (exit code 1) if limits exceeded
-- Warning at 400 lines: "Consider GrammaPlan"
+- Warning at 700 lines: "Approaching limit, ensure focus maintained"
-- Error at 600 lines: "MUST convert to GrammaPlan"
+- Error at 900 lines: "MUST convert to GrammaPlan or split"

 ---